Have you wondered when you should give your dog a bath? Let's talk about 8 Ways to Know When to Give your dog a bath.

 How Often Should You Give Your Dog a Bath?

-For the vast majority of dogs and after much discussion with my veterinarian, we recommend that you bathe your dog about once a month.
+For the vast majority of dogs and after much discussion with my veterinarian, we recommend you bathe your dog about once a month.

 Some dogs need a bath more frequently, but be careful not to over-bath as you risk removing natural fatty acids that keep their skin and coat healthy, drying out their skin, and causing dander.